 Available in two bodystyles - Coupé and Spyder and also with a choice of rear or all-wheels drive by a magnificent 5.0-litre V10 petrol engine - producing 562bhp for the RWD and 593bhp for the AWD version.
 To complete the four car range is a limited edition Avio version which is a touching tribute to the Italian Air Force, although its claims to 'reach the sky' may be a slight exaggeration.

-The Huracán became something of a trailblazer last year when Sant’Agata launched it with an active variable-ratio power steering system last year, dubbed ‘Lamborghini Dynamic Steering’ (LDS).
+Despite all its allure, the Huracán will be remember as something of a trailblazer when Sant’Agata launched it with an active variable-ratio power steering system, dubbed ‘Lamborghini Dynamic Steering’ (LDS).